mhorod/cacophony/README.md

 ### Extension

-Files of cacophony language should have `.ccp` extension.
+Files of cacophony language should have `.cac` extension.

 ### Comments